subsquid/docs/docs/subsquid-network/reference/substrate-api.md

   events: boolean
 }
 ```

 An `Ethereum.transact` call will be included in the response if it matches all the requests.
-An empty array matches no calls; omit all requests to match all `Ethereum.transact` calls.
-See [Frontier EVM support](/sdk/resources/substrate/frontier-evm/#subscribe-to-evm-transactions).
+A request with an empty array (e.g. `{ sighash: [] }`) matches no calls; omit all requests/pass an empty object to match all calls.

+See [`addEthereumTransaction()` SDK function reference](/sdk/reference/processors/substrate-batch/data-requests/#addethereumtransaction) for a detailed description of the fields of this data request; also see [Field selection](/sdk/reference/processors/substrate-batch/field-selection) and [Frontier EVM support](/sdk/resources/substrate/frontier-evm).

 ### `Gear.MessageQueued` events {#gearMessageQueued}